Last Updated 02/03/2022.

 Kids will learn more from travel if they are older, the older the better.

-All kids are different but my younger son remembers very little from our travels until he was about 8.
+All kids are different but my younger son remembers very little from our travels until he was about 8 years-old.
 Everything before that is pretty much a blank.

 My elder son has a much better early memory but little kids really don’t pick up on that much.